gvwilson/thirdbit/src/fiction/iffy/index.md

 The door opposite the entrance opened.
 "Well, that was exciting, wasn't it?" the governor said pleasantly as he stepped into the room.
-Tall,
+Tall and slightly stooped,
-slightly stooped,
+he wore a formal turtleneck two shades darker than the one his clone had worn in Rothera.
-wearing a formal turtleneck two shades darker than the one his clone had worn in Rothera—he was older,
+He looked older,
 Iffy realized,
 or hadn't had the same quality of medical care.

-But when he shook her hand his grip was strong.
+His grip was still strong when he shook her hand.
 "Doctor Johel tells me great things about you," he said.
-"Your friend has already been moved to the Marine hospital here in town, and the Australians have promised to give der the best possible care."
+"Your friend has already been moved to the hospital here in town, and the Australians have promised to give der the best possible care."

 "Thank you," she mumbled.

-He gave her hand a final firm squeeze before turning to Wales and Doctor Johel.
+He gave her hand a final firm squeeze before turning to Doctor Johel.
 "Unfortunately, the other news isn't as pleasant," he continued briskly.
-"The attack on you was definitely the work of my alter in Rothera, but the core believes some faction of the machines hypermind may have assisted them.
+"The attack on you was definitely the work of my counterpart in Rothera, but the core believes some faction of the machines hypermind may have assisted them.
 We've tried reaching out through the usual channels, but all we've had back so far is a poem about the necessity of entropy